scipy-conference/scipy_proceedings/papers/oliver_beckstein/oliver_beckstein.rst

 This new data structure has lead to performance improvements in our whole codebase.
 The largest improvement is in accessing subsets of Atoms which is now over 40 times faster, see tab :ref:`performance-accessing-gro`.

-.. table:: Performance comparison of your new AtomGroup data structures compared with the old Atom classes. times are given in seconds, the test systems are vesicles using repeats from the `vesicle library`_. :label:`tab:performance-accessing-gro`
+.. table:: Performance comparison of your new AtomGroup data structures compared with the old Atom classes.
+Times are given in seconds, the test systems are vesicles using repeats from the `vesicle library`_ :cite:`Kenney:2015aa`. :label:`tab:performance-accessing-gro`

       +----------+----------+----------+
       | # atoms  | Old IMPL | new IMPL |